chrispwolf/night-tripper-platen/content/chapters/Rules for Play/core.md

 ## NPCs
 Non-player characters can be described by a single Skill stat, ranked 1 or higher, which they use for all throws that fall under their areas of expertise.
-The referee may wish to flesh out more important NPCs with a specific list of skills, but this is rarely necessary.
+The referee may wish to flesh out more important NPCs with a specific list of skills.